jarrarhaider1214/docs/pages/user-guide/components/credentials-profile/credentials-profile.md

 3. Enter **Profile Name** for future use, and specify your **AWS Access** and **Secret Key**.

-4. Select **Team** to share this profile with team members in CloudPlex.

    ![0.3](imgs/0.3.jpg)

-5. Click **Save Profile**.
+4. Click **Save Profile**.

    > You can follow the same process to save credentials for other clouds as well.

-6. Use buttons highlighted in the image below to edit or delete your saved credential profile.
+5. Use buttons highlighted in the image below to edit or delete your saved credential profile.

    ![0.4](imgs/0.4.jpg)

 ## Other Ways to Save Profile

-In order to provide seamless deployment experience, users can also save their profiles for future use while configuring the applications.
+In order to provide seamless deployment experience, users can also save their profiles for future use while configuring the infrastructure.
 That way they will not have to navigate to the credentials profile menu to save their credentials.

-Cloud Profile can be saved while configuring the Basic Info/General tab of  the application configuration process.
+Cloud Profile can be saved while configuring the Basic Info/General tab of the infrastructure configuration process.

 1. Select the **Cloud Provider** e.g. AWS.